 -

 Mateo’s rules.
 We love their products.
-And this is the best store bought salsa we tried across multiple taste tests.
+And this is still one of the best store bought salsas we’ve hadd across multiple taste tests.
 It’s fresh and acidic.
 Tomatoes and jalapeños are the stars in this salsa, but you get notes of garlic, cilantro, and habanero.
 The ingredient list is short and there are no weird additives or preservatives.
 I could eat a whole jar of this stuff in one sitting (but I wouldn’t recommend it).
 You have to love cumin to like this, but it definitely has mass appeal. —Jordan Myrick

 Credit: Liv Averett / Instacart